ephread/inkgd/docs/source/getting_started/installation.rst

 |

-The editor plugin is not required to use the runtime.
-Ink stories can be compiled through ``inklecate`` directly or other editors, such as Inky_.
+The editor plugin is not required to use the runtime. **ink** stories can be compiled through ``inklecate`` directly or other editors, such as Inky_.
 The resulting ``.ink.json`` file can be loaded in the project manually.